 To prove the effectiveness and to improve the understanding of the internal processes, the CLG process of biomass pellets is studied experimentally and by detailed simulations.
 The experiments will be carried out on pilot scale at the Southeast University in Nanjing, China.
 At the Hamburg University of Technology the process will be investigated by simulations on multiple scales.

 In subproject A the system is simulated and analyzed on plant scale including the mixing, fluid dynamics and chemical reactions within the plant.

 In subproject B the micro scale is examined by simulating the devolatilization, breakage and gas release of a single pellet.

-A key factor to model the chemical looping gasification process is to predict the volatile release of the pellets.
-For this purpose, all steps leading to the gas release have to be described.
-The process starts with feeding the pellets into the fluidized fuel reactor.
+A key factor to optimize the chemical looping gasification process is to predict the conversion efficiency.
+One crucial step for this goal is to predict the breakage and attrition of the pellets.
+The conversion of the pellets starts with feeding the pellets into the fluidized fuel reactor.
 Heat is then transferred devolatilization.
-During the motion of the pellets in the fluidized bed, different mechanical stresses are acting on them.
-They are caused by the impacts with other pellets, with bed material or with apparatus walls and lead to attrition and breakage.
+During the motion of the pellets in the fluidized fuel reactor, different mechanical stresses are acting on them.
+They are caused by the impacts with other pellets, with bed material or with apparatus walls, and lead to attrition and breakage.
 While the raw pellet is nearly unaffected, the devolatilization process is drastically degrading the mechanical properties of the pellets.
 Hence, attrition and breakage are significantly increased for the devolatilized pellet.
 The produced fines have a much lower reactivity and higher change to be exhausted unconverted.

 We gratefully acknowledge for the ﬁnancial support the German Research Foundation (DFG) (Germany).